 Preventing CMV Through Hygiene

-Why the ambivalence toward hygienic practices?
+Why the ambivalence toward hygienic and medical practices?
 Studies have shown that transmission of CMV via the urine and saliva of children is a major cause of infection among pregnant women.
 In addition, more than 100 years of evidence conclusively demonstrates that hand washing reduces risk of infection for a wide range of pathogens.
 Thus, nearly everyone would agree that, in theory, hand washing can prevent CMV infection because hands are an important vehicle for transmission.
 The concern, then, is not the efficacy of hygienic practices (i.e., Will they work if consistently followed?) but, instead, the effectiveness of interventions to promote them (i.e., Will women consistently follow hygienic practices as the result of interventions?).

 It is important to recognize the implications of the consensus that hygienic practices are efficacious for preventing CMV transmission.
 Individual women have the right to know that, under ideal conditions, risk of child-to mother CMV transmission can be reduced by proper hygienic practices.
 This is equivalent to the ethical obligation to inform individuals that, under ideal conditions, safer sexual practices will reduce the risk of acquiring HIV.
 This obligation is independent of whether any particular educational program or intervention is effective.
 All women of childbearing age, whether they are CMV seropositive or seronegative, carry some risk of new CMV infection during pregnancy and thus should be informed of hygienic practices that reduce that risk.